wearscript/wearscript-docs/reference.rst

 wifiOff() : void
   Turn off wifi

-serverConnect(String server, String callback) : void
+serverConnect(String server, Function callback) : void
   Connects to the WearScript server, if given '{{WSUrl}}' as the server it will substitute the user configured server.
 Some commands require a server connection.

   * Callback takes no parameters and is called when a connection is made, if there is a reconnection it will be called again.